JovKun/TOTAL_BS/UPDATES.md

 ### **v.0.15** - May 29, 2023
 - Jovian
   - Redid the boundaries so that the characters stop at the edge of the window
+- Jeremy
+  - Finished Instantiating these level platforms and finished display the array of platforms (organized) for Inferno and Glacier.

 ### **v.0.14** - May 25, 2023
 - Jovian
   - Found out how to reverse the character image on direction change
   - Added running animation when moving
 - Nathan made the ground
-- Jeremy created objects for the level platforms
+- Jeremy created objects (classes) for the level platforms.

 ### **v.0.13** - May 23, 2023
 - Jovian Improved on the Character Physics